alexycbai/alexycbai.github.io/index.md

 </p>

 <p>
   I'm currently a freshman at Tufts University.
+During 20-21 academic year, I took classes at Peking University.
+I'm interested in Computer Science (especially programming languages though I know little about it) and philosophy (knowing very little about it too).
 </p>